jayaram2000/AWS_Tag_compliance/README.md

 ## Description

-A python serverless lambda function which would terminate all EC2 instances which don’t follow a tagging criteria.
-The funtion checks EC2 instances which don’t have ‘Environment’ and ‘Name’ tags attached on it and sends reminder mail to respective emails pointed by the 'created by' tag.
+A python serverless lambda function which would terminate all EC2 instances which don’t follow a tag policy.
+The function checks EC2 instances which don’t have ‘Environment’ and ‘Name’ tags attached on it and sends reminder mail to respective emails pointed by the 'created by' tag.
 Terminates the instances if the tags havent been upated within 6 hrs from the notifed mail.

 ## Getting Started